Saint-Georges-des-Groseillers

 Saint-Georges-des-Groseillers (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, La Fosse, La Riptière, La Bourdonnière, Launay Cornu, Bellevue, Le Haut Faix, Le Hameau de Vère, Le Bas Faix and Saint-Georges-des-Groseillers.

 It is 710 ha in size.
 The highest point in the commune is 210 m.

 A river, La Vere, along with the Aubusson stream are the only two watercourses flowing through the commune.

+The commune is on the border of the area known as Suisse Normande.